 - Large Munsterlander

 The Large Munsterlander is a purebred dog that belongs to the Mountain Type sub group, which falls under the larger Hound dog breed group.

 Hound group: The hound has traditionally been used alongside hunters to track or chase prey.
 Unlike retrievers who are bred primarily to retrieve and bring back the prey, hounds were typically bred to have excellent vision, scent, or speed to pursue the prey.
 Because of the Hound's excellent vision, scent, and focus, they are a common police and secret services dog.
 Hounds are typically categorized into either "scent hounds" or "sight hounds".
 Both exercise and mental stimulation is important for hounds because of their history.
 They want to feel they have a "job" and want to go to bed feeling they have done their day's duty.

 Mountain Type sub-group: Mountain type dogs are rustic, powerful, and majestic.
 They are not a good dog for first time owners since they are demanding, and need an owner who they can respect and appreciate.
 Of course they need loving just like any other dog, but they are unique because they have these additional "expectations".
 In addition, mountain type dogs want to feel they always have some sort of "job" to do since they were bred to either protect a property or flock.
 Mountain dogs are similar to livestock guardian dogs in many ways, but have been raised on the mountains, and typically are better suited for extreme weather conditions, particularly cold weather.
 Mountain dogs are not always friendly with strangers or other dogs, since they are used to being in charge, and are protective.
 However, with family and small children they can be extremely loving, and enjoy a night cuddled up alongside you.
 Mountain Dogs bark a lot and love being outdoors, so they are probably the worst dog for an apartment.

-Large Munsterlanders for sale or adoption
+Large Munsterlanders for adoption